-Not only does GBS appear in SAQs (Question 10 from the first paper of 2013) but it inevitably finds its way into the hot cases.
+Not only does GBS appear in SAQs (Question 10 from the first paper of 2013, Question 22 from the first paper of 2020) but it inevitably finds its way into the hot cases.
 If there's a GBS at the hospital where the exam is being held, you bet your arse they're going in front of the candidates.
 Locally, chapters of interest include Approach to the ICU patient with generalised weakness and Features that distinguish Guillain-Barre syndrome from critical illness polyneuromyopathy.

 Distally, a LITFL article on GBS offers an extensive and well-referenced revision resource.